 Add a single member to a role incrementally

-As access requirements evolve, you can add individual members to roles without affecting existing assignments.
+When access needs evolve, teams add individual members to existing roles without affecting other members who already have access.

 import * as pulumi from "@pulumi/pulumi";